Death, consciousness and the physical body

 1. Life

-Consciousness, which is Life, is eternal.
-It is non-physical, non-material and exists external to the body.
-It is commonly referred to, in part or whole, as the soul, spirit, essence, or fractal element of the Cosmic Consciousness, which in turn is termed God, the Creator, or Source.
 The reference to individual consciousness being a fractal element of the Cosmic Consciousness is both descriptive and pointing to the origin of consciousness.
 Every person knows what consciousness is, yet no so-called experts (e.g. scientists and philosophers) are able to define or adequately describe it.
-Scientists refer to consciousness as a "hard problem" because the cannot solve it, as though it were a simple equation; whilst ordinary people see no reason to even think about it.
+Scientists refer to consciousness as a "hard problem" because the cannot solve it, as though it were a simple equation, like explaining what butter is, or referring to emotion and memory as a mere chemical reaction in the brain.
+Most people see no reason to even think about consciousness, as it is so primary.
 "Why bother?" they ask.
 To most, consciousness and Life just is.
 Sure, we might ponder the meaning of Life, but not its essence.
 It is as though such a revelation is beyond us.
 But, if one were to consult 14th century friar William of Ockham, he would probably say: "You are overthinking it, my friend.
 The answer is simple!
 Remove the complexity, and look at what remains."
+And when we do that, nothing remains, because consciousness is primary.

 First off: consciousness is not a product of the brain.
 Science emphatically tells us that it is, and will not consider any alternative.
 However, the physical body - of which the brain is just one part - is an organic machine which, like a smartphone or radio receiver, is a mere transducer or receptor.
 It receives information from the non-material individual consciousness and manifests that information in order for sentient beings, such as humans on Earth, animals, plants, amoeba, etc., to operate in the specific Earth dimension.
-Therein it provides an ability for humans to see, hear, touch, feel (physically) and exist for a period of time.
+Therein it provides an ability for humans (i.e., the human body) to see, hear, touch, feel (physically) and exist for a period of time.
 The body is merely a means of expressing Life in the physical realm that is Earth.
 The body is not Life itself.
-Only Consciousness is Life.
+Only consciousness is Life.

 Individual consciousness manifests through the physical body both consciously and unconsciously, or subconsciously.
 We accomplish many tasks without thought.
 Our consciousness is expansive beyond that physical realm and the body is limited therein to what the physical brain and organs can accommodate, interpret and implement.
-The potential of one's individual consciousness is almost unlimited, as it is a fractal element of the God consciousness, which is, in turn, unlimited and infinite.
+The potential of one's individual consciousness is almost unlimited, as it is a fractal element of the God consciousness which is, in turn, unlimited and infinite.
 With such a direct link between individual consciousness and cosmic consciousness, there is no requirement for an intermediary such as a temporary physical body.

 Advice and wisdom can be sought throughout the journey of Life.
 However, the ultimate path chosen is an individual one, by an individual possessing the free will which is an integral part of that Life, and God-sourced.
-Evidence for some of this potential can be seen in the metaphysical experiences of human reality and abilities of individuals to perceive and interact on a non-physical plane, such as in remote viewing, precognition, extrasensory perception, near death experiences, psychedelic experiences and encounters with extradimensional beings such as ghosts, Aliens and faeries, and in belief and faith.
-Love, for example, is an inexplicable, metaphysical thing beyond the realm of scientific or philosophical explanation.
-All such elements of human reality are rejected by the materialist-base scientific regime which denies the existence of the metaphysical realm as it cannot be placed in a box, or replicated in a laboratory ad infinitum, or defined within a human theory of everything.
-Our metaphysical world is unique and subjective, whereas science is reproducible and objective.
-Never the twain shall meet, supposedly, though in fact there is frequent overlap.
-The metaphysical is just as real as the physical, with both vital elements of reality.
+Evidence for some of this potential can be seen in the metaphysical experiences of human reality and abilities of individuals to perceive and interact on a non-physical plane, such as in remote viewing, precognition, extrasensory perception, telepathy, near death experiences, psychedelic experiences and encounters with extradimensional beings such as ghosts, Aliens and faeries, and in belief and faith.

-The above perspective, though relatively simple and logical to the present writer, is a radical one, for it goes against the teachings of the Catholic Church, though it does align with a variety of religious, spiritual and personal beliefs and doctrines of other faiths and paths in life.
+The above perspective, though relatively simple and logical to the present writer, is a radical one, for it goes against the teachings of the Catholic Church, while aligning with a variety of religious, spiritual and personal beliefs and doctrines of other faiths and paths in life.
 It is an amalgam of all of those, and of the author's personal experience during 68 years of life on Earth.
 It did, however, only arise late in the day (circa 2023) upon personal consideration of mortality and the possibility of imminent death.
 The view evolved from a number of core elements and belief systems encountered or experienced, including the following:

-1. Catholicism - arising out of being raised a Catholic and upholding its theology without question, and without much thought, through to about the age of 40 (circa 1996);
+- Catholicism - arising out of being raised a Catholic and upholding its theology without question, and without much thought, through to about the age of 40 (circa 1996);

-2. Buddhism - introduced to the writer around the year 2000 (when aged 44) and remaining under consideration to the present day; and
+- Buddhism - introduced to the writer around the year 2000 (when aged 44) and remaining under consideration to the present day; and

-3. UFO / Extraterrestrial studies - first encountered early in 2024.
+- UFO / Extraterrestrial studies - first encountered early in 2024.

 The latter category was key, as it moved the post-COVID consideration of the meaning of life beyond Earth, into the realm of the greater universe.
 This, in turn, opened up thoughts around creation and, ultimately, the role of the God as Cosmic Consciousness, Creator or Source.
 All of this new thinking led from the extraterrestrial realm back to those other two Earth-bound belief systems, aka Christianity and Buddhism.
 The two significant elements therein were the teachings of Jesus in relation to the development of the Catholic Church on Earth following the Crucifixion, and its theology, and the belief in reincarnation which was a core element of Buddhist teachings, as was the concept of karma.
 Reincarnation was a belief which was only declared a heresy by the Catholic Church on Earth in 553AD, though it was a common belief during the time of Jesus and continues to be accepted by most other religious and spiritual belief systems.
 For the present writer, reincarnation was key for a number of reasons:

-1. It was a logical belief arising from the Life cannot die statement regarding non-physical immortality, offering a path to enlightenment and self improvement over many reincarnations, eventually obtaining a state ever closer to the Cosmic Consciousness (God);
+- It was a logical belief arising from the Life cannot die statement regarding non-physical immortality, offering a path to enlightenment and self improvement over many reincarnations, eventually obtaining a state ever closer to the Cosmic Consciousness (God);

-2. It rejected the pronouncement that, "you have but one chance, during your life on Earth, to attain enlightenment (i.e., reach heaven), and if you fail you will suffer eternal damnation."
+- It rejected the pronouncement that, "you have but one chance, during your life on Earth, to attain enlightenment (i.e., reach heaven), and if you fail you will suffer eternal damnation."

 Of course the latter "fire and brimstone" scenario - which is a core teaching of the Catholic Church - is objectionable in the extreme in that it presents the Blessed Trinity (God the Father, God the Son (Logos / Word of God / Jesus Christ), and God the Holy Spirit) as vengeful and heartless, lacking the core elements of love and compassion which are the very essence of the Cosmic Consciousness.